|

 To Joy.

 On Top Of The World!
-Club celebrates 30th birthday by assault on Snowdon
+Club marks 30th birthday by Snowdon assault

 Happy 30th birthday to us!
 Llantrisant Folk Club celebrated its 30th anniversary by ascending Snowdon (in Welsh, Yr Wyddfa, the highest mountain in Wales and England) on the Snowdon Mountain Railway train and then walking down from the summit.
 Twelve intrepid walkers started down the Snowdon Ranger track to the Snowdon Ranger station on the Welsh Highland Railway, and many more caught the train down on the mountain railway.
 It was a perfect summer's day, and you could see for miles.
 From Snowdon summit, six kingdoms could be seen; Wales, Ireland, Scotland, England, Mann and the Kingdom of Heaven.